TheAntiSnipe/go-vault/Go/Distributed Systems with Go/Multithreading and patterns.md

 4. Overall, if we label the two anonymous functions as timeoutHandler and heartbeatListener respectively, both basically wait until:
 	A. heartbeatListener sends a response to timeoutHandler, thus restarting our for loop and our timer
 	B. timeoutHandler finishes first, then defining a behavior for what to do next.

+Cool, so now we have our race condition done!